-- (1) A retailer must provide an offer summary in writing to a small retail customer: - (a) on request by the customer; and - (b) when providing the customer the terms or information about the terms of any new retail contract, including when engaging in any marketing activity. - (2) Each offer summary must include at least: - (a) the information set out in clauses 15B(6)(a) to (d) and (g); - (b) in relation to any fixed fees or charges relating to the supply of energy, the number of days in the period to which the charge relates; - (c) the following statement:
+- (1) A retailer must provide an offer summary in writing to a small retail customer: - (a) on request by the customer; and - (b) when providing the customer the terms or information about the terms of any new retail contract, including when engaging in any marketing activity. - (2) Each offer summary must include at least: - (a) the information set out in clauses 15B(6)(a) to (de) and (fg); - (b) in relation to any fixed fees or charges relating to the supply of energy, the number of days in the period to which the charge relates; - (c) the following statement:

-"For information about choosing an energy retailer visit: youchoice.vic.gov.au."
+"For information about choosing an energy retailer visit: youchoice.vic.gov.au." www.esc.vic.gov.au/yourchoice"

-- (3) For the purpose of avoiding any confusion: - (a) the offer summary must be a separate document to the full contractual terms and conditions; and - (b) may include other information. - (4) All monetary amounts presented on the offer summary must be shown on both a GST-exclusive and GST-inclusive basis.
+- (3) For the purpose of avoiding any confusion: - the offer summary must be a separate document to the full contractual terms and conditions; and - (b) may include other information. - (4) All monetary amounts presented on the offer summary must be shown on both a GST-exclusive and GST-inclusive basis.